Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 **Custom Properties are live.** They exist in the browser.
 If the value of a custom property changes anything that relies on that values renders itself.

 Here is an example.
 Imagine you have some colors.
 Often it's good to have tints and shades of your base colors.
-A tint is lighter version of a color, imgine you added white.
+A tint is a lighter version of a color, imagine you added white.
 A shade is a darker version of a color, imagine you added black.

 While you could calculate these colors on your own, and this might be best if you are picky about colors, it also could be very tedious.
 Imagine you had 9 colors and needed 4 lighter (tints) and 4 darker (shades) versions of each base color.
 You would need to write 81 colors!
-It wouold also be very tedius to change the number of tints and shades since you'd have to recalculate each of your colors.
+It would also be very tedious to change the number of tints and shades since you'd have to recalculate each of your colors.

 Let SASS handle this. **Why SASS?** The colors themselves don't change they can be calculated in advance.